 facilities behind the home plate area.
 The seating tiers were continuous up the

-separated by a huge scoreboard, with a smaller one either side.
+separated by a huge scoreboard, with a smaller one on either side.
 Memorial Park

-stands underneath, where great Yankee players are honoured with the practise
+stood underneath, where great Yankee players are honoured with the practice

 bull park areas at either side.
 It reminded me a lot of the Melbourne Cricket